WS26: IEA Bioenergy eWorkshop – Contribution of sustainable biomass and bioenergy in INDUSTRY TRANSITIONS towards a circular economy

 Part 3: Biomass in chemical/process industries

 In the transition to a circular economy, which needs to be increasingly based on recycling and renewable resources, chemicals and materials produced from biomass will play a key role in chemical and process industries.
-This session will highlight some cases and strategies to reduce reliance on fossil resources in chemical industries and move to biobased products/chemicals.
+This session highlighted some cases and strategies to reduce reliance on fossil resources in chemical industries and move to biobased products/chemicals.

 Kees Kwant, RVO.nl (Netherlands); Ed de Jong, Avantium (Netherlands)